For information regarding visas and travel documentation, please visit the Immigration page.

 What is the currency on St Helena?

 The St Helena Pound is the Island’s official currency, equivalent to the British Pound (Sterling).
-While either the British Pound or St Helena Pound can be used interchangeably on-Island, the St Helena Pound is not accepted elsewhere in the world, except on Ascension Island.
+British Pounds can be used freely on the island.

 What is the time zone on St Helena?

 St Helena is always on GMT.
-Unlike other territories, such as some of those in the Northern Hemisphere and Southern Hemisphere, St Helena does not adopt any daylight saving time.
+Unlike other British Overseas Territories, St Helena does not adopt any daylight saving time.

 What is the climate on St Helena?